Budgeting as a couple – sounds good, right? But how do you do this in the best way for you?

 Therefore it could be a good app to start with if you are new to budgeting.

-Fee: Free, with plans to add more premium versions in the future
+Fee: Free budgeting app, with plans to add more premium versions in the future

 Available on: iPhone and the Android version is called Wally+

-You Need a Budget app is usually referred to as the abbreviation YNAB and is a very popular budget app.
+You Need a Budget app is usually referred to by the abbreviation YNAB and is a very popular budget app.

 The thing that we love about YNAB is that its focus is on forward planning.
 After all, if you are only looking at your budget at the end of the month, then you will have already spent that money.

-You can sync your bank accounts, get real-time updates, get reports, and more.
+You can sync all your accounts, get real-time updates, get reports, and so much more.

-Fee: Free for the first 34 days and then $11.99 per month after that, or $84 a year.
+Fee: Free for the first 34 days and then $11.99 monthly, or $84 a year.
 It’s free for students for the first year.

 Available on: Windows, Mac, iOS, and Android